Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 The `gyeeta-nodewebserver` component is installed at `/opt/gyeeta/nodewebserver`.

-To change the Webserver settings, users can edit the `/opt/gyeeta/nodewebserver/.env` env file.
+To change the Webserver settings such as the Webserver port or admin password, users can edit the `/opt/gyeeta/nodewebserver/.env` env file.

 ```bash title="Command to stop the Node Webserver"
 sudo systemctl stop gyeeta-nodewebserver
 ```

 ```bash title="Command to start the Node Webserver"
 sudo systemctl start gyeeta-nodewebserver
 ```

 **Command to uninstall Node Webserver**